CloudLabs-MOC/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    2. Create a list of whimsical names for those animals
    3. Combine them randomly into a list of 25 animal and name pairs
     ```
-    >**Note:** Kindly refresh the screen incase you encounter any error message and perform the above step again.
+    >**Note:** Kindly refresh the screen in case you encounter any error message and perform the above step again.

 4. The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
 This is a good response, but not what we're looking for.

-5. Next, update the system message to include instructions `You are an AI assistant helping write python code.
-Complete the app based on provided comments`.
+5. Next, update the system message to include instructions `You are an AI assistant helping write Python code.
+Complete the app based on the provided comments`.
 Click **Apply changes** and subsequently click on **Continue**.

-6. Format the instructions as python comments.
+6. Format the instructions as Python comments.
 Send the following prompt to the model.

     ```code
    # 1. Create a list of animals